InvestedBrick/CPP-Networking/README.md

-WARNING: **This code is Linux eclusive and has only been tested on Ubuntu**
+WARNING: **This code is Linux exclusive and has only been tested on Ubuntu**

-This currently only listens and connects on 127.0.0.1 (localhost)

 To start the server run `make` in `server/` to compile and then run with `./server`